LakithaRav/OLCOrm/README.md

 So I develop this Libaray as an wrapper library to FMDB, that handle the database, table & all other CRUD function that we use daily.
 To make you life easire.

-This libaray is still at it early stages (not even Alpha) so you are always welcome to teak thigs here and there to make this better :).

 Happy Coding.